lekhrajdinkar/hibernate/Notes/004 Annotation Part -1.md

 ## 8.2. @AttributeOverride
 - scenario - Student has Home addr and office addr
+- here trying to embedd same Entity twice in another Entity. hence need to change for one set.
+- Below kept Office addr as it and and override value for Home Addr.

 ![image.png](https://github.com/lekhrajdinkar/hibernate/blob/master/Notes/asset/004/1.PNG)

-hibernate table:
+hibernate table formed with overidden column names:

 ![image.png](https://github.com/lekhrajdinkar/hibernate/blob/master/Notes/asset/004/2.PNG)

 ## 8.3. @ElementCollection - to map Collection
+- What if have more than 2 address > embedd Address serveral time ?
-> eg: Student has collection of Address
+- Another approach - to have collection of Address in Student.

-> Student --> List<Address>
+> Student --> has a -->  List of Address

 - Address is marked as Embeddable but while puting in Student mark it as @ElementCollection, not @Embedded.
 This will create New TABLE to store such Collection.